eclipse-che/che-operator/olm/README.md

  - `optional-source-install` - installation method: 'Marketplace'(deprecated olm feature) or 'catalog'.
 By default will be used 'Marketplace'.

 ### 9. Debug test scripts
-To debug tests scripts you can use "Bash debug" VSCode extension.
+To debug test scripts you can use the "Bash debug" VSCode extension.
-For a lot of tests scripts you can find different debug configurations in the `.vscode/launch.json`.
+For a lot of test scripts you can find different debug configurations in the `.vscode/launch.json`.